 Is being a CNA hard on your body?

-Being CNA is a physically demanding job.
+Being a CNA is a physically demanding job.
 You have to take care of patients.
 Your daily job responsibilities will include moving patients, helping with their movements, interfacing with office staff, gathering medical supplies, grooming, feeding, checking vital signs, and more.
 Long hours at hospitals, nursing homes, or daycare facilities will demand you to take good care of your health.

 What should CNAs carry?